BarryDigby/Youth-Academy/chapters/chapter1.md

 <figure>
   <img src="mendels-pea-plant.jpg" width="100%"/>
-  <figcaption><b>Figure 1</b>: Mendel observed 7 binary traits in pea plants.</figcaption>
+  <figcaption><b>Figure 1</b>: Mendel observed 7 binary traits in pea plants e.g seed shape can be either wrinkled or round.</figcaption>
 </figure>

 ***

-The conventional train of thought before Mendels experiments were that inhereted traits were 'blended' from parents.
+The conventional train of thought before Mendels experiments was that inhereted traits were 'blended' from parents.
 Using this logic, by crossing a purple flowered plant with a white flowered plant, one might expect the offspring to be a light pink color - a similar effect of mixing colored paints.
 Mendel demonstrated this was not the case.
 By crossing pure-bred purple flowered pea plants with white flowered pea plants Mendel observed that the offspring flower color was purple.
 The inheritance pattern of this characteristic is considered a <span style="color:blue">dominant trait</span>, as purple flowers are observable in every offspring (<b>Figure 2</b>).

 From this observation, Mendel proposed his first principle, the <span style="color:blue">principle of uniformity</span> which states that, if two plants that differ in just one trait are crossed, then the resulting offspring will be uniform in the chosen trait.